 Given the need for negative supervision, DPO appears to be a natural candidate.
 DPO models preference probabilities using the Bradley-Terry model \citep{bradley1952rank}, minimizing the negative log-likelihood of the margin $M = r_\theta(x, y^+) - r_\theta(x, y^-)$:

-However, this relative ranking formulation is unsuitable for reasoning where the answer is strictly right or wrong.
-In preference alignment tasks (e.g., creative writing), it suffices for a response to be \textit{better} than the alternative.
-Differently, in reasoning, a step is objectively \textit{correct} or \textit{incorrect}.
-The model is expected to maximize the probability of the correct response $y^+$ while suppressing the incorrect one $y^-$.

-While gradient descent naturally follows the path of least resistance, the DPO loss can be minimized by decreasing the rejected reward $r(x,y^-)$ while leaving the chosen reward $r(x,y^+)$ stagnant—or even allowing it to drop, provided $r(x,y^-)$ drops faster. \modify{This phenomenon is observed in \citet{rafailovr, pal2024smaug, renlearning}, and also corroborated by our results in \cref{fig:reward}: at later stage of DPO's training, the reward for chosen responses fails to show sustained growth, while the reward for rejected ones decreases drastically.
-This suggests DPO tends to optimize the margin by suppressing $y^-$ rather than reinforcing correct logic, rendering it insufficient for reasoning tasks.}
+However, relative ranking is unsuitable for reasoning, where answers are objectively correct or incorrect, unlike subjective tasks (e.g., creative writing) where being ``better'' suffices.
+Reasoning requires maximizing the likelihood of the correct response $y^+$ while suppressing the incorrect $y^-$.
+Since gradient descent naturally follows the path of least resistance, the DPO loss can be minimized by decreasing the rejected reward $r(x,y^-)$ while leaving the chosen reward $r(x,y^+)$ stagnant---or even allowing it to drop, provided $r(x,y^-)$ drops faster.
+This phenomenon has been observed by \citet{rafailovr, pal2024smaug, renlearning}, and is corroborated by our results in \cref{fig:reward}: in later stages of DPO training, the reward for chosen responses fails to show sustained growth, while the reward for rejected ones decreases drastically.
+This suggests that DPO tends to optimize the margin by suppressing $y^-$ rather than reinforcing correct logic, rendering it insufficient for reasoning tasks.